The Tremeloes: Brian Poole and the Tremeloes

 Brian Poole and the Tremeloes first charted in the UK in July 1963 with a pop rock cover version of "Twist and Shout", a song previously popularised in America by the Isley Brothers, and already released by the Beatles in the UK in March 1963 on their first British LP, Please Please Me.
 They released a pop cover version of US hit "Do You Love Me" in the same year, and the song reached No. 1 on the UK Singles Chart.
 The group also had success in the UK in 1964 with covers of Roy Orbison's B-side "Candy Man" and a previously obscure Crickets B-side ballad, "Someone, Someone": both entered the UK top ten, the latter peaking at No. 2.
 Other Decca-era chart singles included "Three Bells" and a version of "I Want Candy".
+In early 1966, Howard left the band, and the music business altogether, and was replaced by Mick Clarke.